 Canon Kwanon 1930

 The end, really?

 The other Japanese photo giant, Nikon, is still selling analog cameras.
 For how much longer?
 No one knows.
-Even if film begins to disappear from the all the large brands, it’s quite hard to imagine film disappearing all together, forever.
-Digital has many advantages in terms of quality and storage of photos, but the charm of film photography and the taste of the some passionate for the process of creation related to this technology still suggest that there will be always a certain demand and that the production will never stop definitively.
+Even if film begins to disappear from all the large brands, it’s quite hard to imagine film disappearing altogether, forever.
+Digital has many advantages in terms of quality and storage of photos, but the charm of film photography and the passion for the process of creation related to this technology still suggests that there will be always a certain demand and that the product will never stop definitively.